KovacsGG/mat4js/README.md

 Numeric arrays with imaginary component are converted into an array of objects with an `r` and `i` field for the real and imaginary components respectively.

+Sparse arrays are converted to regular arrays filled out with 0-s, so one should be careful about memory usage.

 ## Limitaions
-There is no support for 64-bit data types and Structure, Object, Sparse array and 64-bit integer array types.
+There is no support for 64-bit data types and Structure, Object and 64-bit integer array types.